-- (1) If a person lodges for registration an instrument that affects real property and that is in registrable form, the Registrar mustshall register it. - (a) However, no instrument of title or other real property interest may be recorded unless and until the Registrar has been satisfied that the entire purchase price transfer from Purchaser to Seller, directly or indirectly, has been effected with the involvement of at least one duly licensed UAE or DIFC bank or bank that is duly licenced in a Recognised Jurisdiction. - (2) An instrument is in registrable form if it relates to one or more lots and complies with the requirements of this Law for registration. - (3) Paragraph (1) does not prevent a person from withdrawing an instrument before it is registered.
+- (1) Subject to Article 19(2), if a person lodges for registration an instrument that affects real property and that is in registrable form, the Registrar shall register it. - (2) No instrument of title or other real property interest may be recorded unless and until the Registrar has been satisfied that the entire purchase price transfer from Purchaser to Seller, directly or indirectly, has been effected with the involvement of at least one duly licensed UAE or DIFC bank or bank that is duly licenced in a Recognised Jurisdiction. - (3) An instrument is in registrable form if it relates to one or more lots and complies with the requirements of this Law for registration. - (4) Paragraph (1) does not prevent a person from withdrawing an instrument before it is registered.

-20. Registrar mustshall give distinguishing reference to each registered instrument
+20. Registrar shall give distinguishing reference to each registered instrument

-- (1) On registering an instrument affecting real property, the Registrar mustshall: - (a) give the instrument a distinguishing reference sufficient to identify it; - (b) record the reference in the folio of the Register for the lot or lots concerned. - (2) An instrument is registered when the Registrar records the distinguishing reference in the folio.
+- (1) On registering an instrument affecting real property, the Registrar shall: - (a) give the instrument a distinguishing reference sufficient to identify it; and - (b) record the reference in the folio of the Register for the lot or lots concerned. - (2) An instrument is registered when the Registrar records the distinguishing reference in the folio.